 In order to keep this site going (at no cost to you!) this guide may contain affiliate links.
 All of the products mentioned have been used and personally tested by me!

-As freelancers we don’t have to luxury of having an employer pay for out-of-pocket expenses like health insurance, or contribute to our retirement accounts.
+Life insurance for freelancers can be a confusing topic.
+We don’t have to luxury of having an employer pay for out-of-pocket expenses like health insurance, or contribute to our retirement accounts.

 This is one of the downsides and added costs of being self-employed.
 But when it comes to life insurance at least, there are some nice budget-friendly options.